sakhisheikh/enigma/COMMENTS.md

 - gatsby is built on Redux as it helps to override all actions when they get dispatched during compiling its build.
 I used `onCreatePage` and `onCreateNode` to manipulte page creation behaviour and data fetching from REST API of `theMovieDB`.

+4. **PWA Support**

+- Gatsby provides `gatsby-plugin-offline` and `gatsby-plugin-manifest` to register a service worker for offline mode out of the box.

 ## 🤝 Audits

 After running Google lighthouse audits, the results were outstanding for the basic prototype:

 - All audits categories met the satisfactory criteria.
+- PWA score is super amazing

 ![Drag Racing](lighthouse.png)